EnvModellingGroup/hrds/docs/joss_paper.md

 of buffer distances. ``HRDS`` then calculates the linear buffers and stores these as rasters.
 The user can then request data at an arbitrary point which is calculated via bilinear interpolation.
-There are limitations in this approach in that rasters cannot be partially overlapped: all but the base raster must be entirely contained within another raster.
+There are limitations in this approach in that rasters cannot be partially overlapped, all but the base raster must be entirely contained within another raster.
 This may be resolved in future versions.